 The rest can be adjusted to the virtual experience accordingly.
-Wear your best clothes, log on the platform a few minutes earlier, and minimize distractions to replicate the same experience online.
+Wear your best clothes, log on to the platform a few minutes earlier, and minimize distractions to replicate the same experience online.
 Furthermore, don’t forget to check your internet connection to avoid hiccups and look at the camera when you talk to make eye contact the digital way.

 Similar recommendations apply to phone interviews.
 Keep a steady and warm tone of voice during the call, and use vocal affirmations when the interviewer talks to show that you pay attention.
 Also, prepare common interview questions in advance, and reduce potential disruptions (e.g., low phone battery).